 In addition, the interpretation and application of consumer, health-related, privacy, security and data protection laws in the United States, Europe and elsewhere are often uncertain, contradictory and in flux.
+For example, In October 2015, the Court of Justice of the European Union declared that the US-EU Safe Harbor is invalid.
+In February 2016, the European Commission announced an agreement with the Department of Commerce to replace the invalidated Safe Harbor agreement on transatlantic data flows with a new EU-US "Privacy Shield."
+Nevertheless, legal uncertainty remains concerning EU-to-US data transfers.
+The Privacy Shield will not be effective until it is approved by the EU's 28 member states.
 It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.
 If so, this could result in government-imposed fines or orders requiring that we change our practices, which could adversely affect our business and our reputation.
 Complying with these various laws could cause us to incur substantial costs or require us to restructure our business practices and compliance procedures in a manner adverse to our business.